What is the Decal Uploader?

 On the right there's an SVG file that was generated automatically based on a Bitmap image (a collection of dots with no structure) and using an auto trace feature of an editing software.
 Since the image has low precision, small details have not been recreated correctly.
 Additionally, the file size is also large.

-On the left there's an industry standard SVG file created by manually editing vector data of a Bézier curve: not only is it of high precision, but because of this the file size is also small.
+On the left there's an industry standard SVG file created by manually editing vector data of a Bézier curve: not only it's of high precision, but because of this the file size is also small.

 SVG File Specifications